akoprow/opa-devcamp-facebook/01-battle-plan.md

 Now use the [`user_login_url`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.auth/FbAuth/user_login_url) function from the [`FbAuth`](http://doc.opalang.org/#!/module/stdlib.apis.facebook.auth/FbAuth) module to get the URL to which to re-direct for Facebook authentication and put an anchor (`<a>`) with that URL on top of the `Sign in with Facebook` image.
 For this tutorial you can use an empty list of requested permissions and a re-direct to `http://localhost:8080/connect` (if you deploy locally).

 Now upon clicking the image you should be authenticated in Facebook.
 When authentication is finished you will be redirected to `http://localhost:8080/connect` -- we'll handle this URL in the next step.

+### Displaying logged-in user name

+Ok, to handle more pages in your app you will need a [`{ custom : ... }`](http://doc.opalang.org/#!/refcard/Standard-library/Web-features/Server) server along with an URL dispatcher.
+Such a dispatcher is a *parser* that takes an URL and produces a resource for it.
+If you're feeling adventerous then you can read some [blog articles on parsing](http://blog.opalang.org/search/label/parsing) (start with the oldest and work your way backwards) and write this parser yourself.
+Otherwise here's the hint:

+    dispatcher = parser {
+    case "/connect?" data=(.*) -> Resource.html("Connected!", connect_page(data))
+    case .* -> Resource.html("Connect to FB", main())
+    }

+which calls `connect_page` with Facebook token as an argument, for the Facebook connection URL and the `main` page for all other requests.
+Both those functions should return HTML of the page.

+As a next step you need to convert the `data` page argument into a valid Facebook token, with the [`get_token_raw`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.auth/FbAuth/get_token_raw) function.

+Once you have a valid token you can get the user's name with the [`object`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.graph/FbGraph/Read/object) function of the [`Read`](http://doc.opalang.org/#!/module/stdlib.apis.facebook.graph/FbGraph/Read) module, submodule of the [`FbGraph`](http://doc.opalang.org/#!/module/stdlib.apis.facebook.graph/FbGraph) module.
+You can put `"me"` as the first argument and [`FbGraph.Read.default_object`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.graph/FbGraph/Read/default_object) with a valid token as the second argument.
+You will need to extract the data you want from the JSON object that you will get as response; to learn more about the format go an check the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me).